Celebrity Estate Planning Mistakes

 Estimated Worth: $1 Million

-Lesson: If you complete any estate planning documents, be sure the people named in them know where the originals are kept.
+Lesson: If you complete any estate planning documents, be sure the people named in them know where the originals are kept (see more from article).
 In many states, a copy will not be sufficient and may cause additional problems.

 Died: September 18, 1970